LoyaltyNZ/yaml_db/README.md

 ## Credits

 Created by Orion Henry and Adam Wiggins.
 Major updates by Ricardo Chimal Jr. and Nate Kidwell.
+Railties dependency removal (for usage within services on ActiveRecord 4.x but with Rack 2.x) by Andrew Hodgkinson.